-The agreements with each of Brent Richardson and Chris Richardson provide for a base salary of \$297,500, and entitle each to receive performance bonuses as determined by the board based upon Grand Canyon University's achievement of performance, budgetary, and other objectives, as set in advance by the board.
+The agreements with each of Brent Richardson and Chris Richardson provide for a base salary of \$297,500, subject to annual review by the Compensation Committee, and entitle each to receive performance bonuses as determined by the board based upon Grand Canyon University's achievement of performance, budgetary, and other objectives, as set in advance by the board.
 The agreements do not set a target performance bonus amount and, as discussed elsewhere in this prospectus, although Brent Richardson and Chris Richardson are eligible to participate in the Incentive Plan, we do not anticipate granting any material awards under the Incentive Plan to them and their agreements do not provide for any such awards.

-The agreement with Mr. Mueller provides for a base salary of \$500,000 per year and a fixed bonus of \$250,000 for 2008.
+The agreement with Mr. Mueller provides for a base salary of \$500,000 per year, subject to annual review by the Compensation Committee, and a fixed bonus of \$250,000 for 2008.
 It also entitles Mr. Mueller to earn incentive compensation for future years targeted at 100% of his base salary, subject to the satisfaction of criteria to be established by our compensation committee.
-Subject to the approval of the compensation committee and immediately prior to the completion of this offering, Mr. Mueller is also entitled to receive (i) a grant of an option to purchase approximately 1.0 million shares of our common stock, which will vest ratably, on an annual basis, over a five-year period, and (ii) a grant of 104,998 shares of our common stock which shares shall be fully vested on the grant date.
+Subject to the approval of the compensation committee and immediately upon effectiveness of this offering, Mr. Mueller is also entitled to receive (i) a grant of an option to purchase 1,093,288 shares of our common stock, which will vest ratably, on an annual basis, over a five-year period, and (ii) a grant of 109,329 shares of our common stock which shares shall be fully vested on the grant date.
 The shares subject to the foregoing grants will have a grant or exercise price equal to the initial public offering price.

-The agreement with Mr. Bachus provides for a base salary of \$275,000 per year and a fixed bonus of \$68,750 for 2008.
+The agreement with Mr. Bachus provides for a base salary of \$275,000 per year, subject to annual review by the Compensation Committee, and a fixed bonus of \$68,750 for 2008.
 It also entitles Mr. Bachus to earn incentive compensation for future years targeted at 50% of his base salary, subject to the satisfaction of criteria to be established by our compensation committee.
-Subject to the approval of the compensation committee and immediately prior to the completion of this offering, Mr. Bachus is also entitled to receive a grant of an option to purchase approximately 0.4 million shares of our common stock, which will vest ratably, on an annual basis, over a five-year period and will have an exercise price equal to the initial public offering price.
+Subject to the approval of the compensation committee and immediately upon effectiveness of this offering, Mr. Bachus is also entitled to receive a grant of an option to purchase 393,584 shares of our common stock, which will vest ratably, on an annual basis, over a five-year period and will have an exercise price equal to the initial public offering price.

-The agreement with Mr. Meyer provides for a base salary of \$300,000 per year and a fixed bonus of \$75,000 for 2008.
+The agreement with Mr. Meyer provides for a base salary of \$300,000 per year, subject to annual review by the Compensation Committee, and a fixed bonus of \$75,000 for 2008.
 It also entitles Mr. Meyer to earn incentive compensation for future years targeted at 50% of his base salary, subject to the satisfaction of criteria to be established by our compensation committee.
-Subject to the approval of the compensation committee and immediately prior to the completion of this offering, Mr. Meyer is also entitled to receive a grant of an option to purchase approximately 0.4 million shares of our common stock, which will vest ratably, on an annual basis, over a five-year period and will have an exercise price equal to the initial public offering price.
+Subject to the approval of the compensation committee and immediately upon effectiveness of this offering, Mr. Meyer is also entitled to receive a grant of an option to purchase 437,315 shares of our common stock, which will vest ratably, on an annual basis, over a five-year period and will have an exercise price equal to the initial public offering price.